rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```
 showing that atoms 0, 5 and 6 in the phenol matched the query.
 If the
 pattern matches multiple times (as in this case, where 4, 5, 6 is also
-a match), an arbitrary set is returned.
+a match), a single arbitrary set is returned.

 All possible matches can also be returned:
 [(example14.cpp)](./C++Examples/example14.cpp):